ROBOTIS-GIT/emanual/docs/en/parts/communication/bt-430-dongle.md

 > BT-430 Dongle

-The `BT-430 Dongle` is a component that features a USB 2.0 interface and Bluetooth 5 Low Energy standard communication interface (master function) and converts between these two interfaces.
-It can perform the same functions as the `BT-410 Dongle`.
+The `BT-430 Dongle` a USB 2.0 interface and Bluetooth 5 Low Energy standard communication interface that provides USB to Bluetooth functionality for robot control, as the updated replacement to the `BT-410 Dongle`.

-In other words, by attaching the `BT-430 Dongle` to a PC and pairing it with a BLE-supported controller (1 piece) or `BT-410 SLAVE module` (1 piece), data can be exchanged between the PC and `BT-410 SLAVE module`.
+In other words, by attaching the `BT-430 Dongle` to a PC and pairing it with a BLE-supported controller or `BT-410 follower module`, data can be exchanged between the PC and `BT-410 follower module`.
 (Refer to the respective component's description page for how to attach each component.)

 **1. Controllers and Wireless Modules Compatible with BT-430 Dongle**
   - RB-100
   - [CM-151]
   - [RB-86] / [RB-88]
-  - [BT-410 SLAVE module]
+  - [BT-410 Follower Module]

 **2. Wireless Modules Not Compatible with BT-430 Dongle**
-  - [BT-410 MASTER module]
+  - [BT-410 Leader Module]
-  - BT-210 MASTER module
+  - BT-210 Leader Module
-  - BT-210 SLAVE module
+  - BT-210 Follower Module
   - BT-100/110A
   - ZIG-100/110A